eldestin/GTS2/readme.md

-## This Repository is the GTS2 Source code
+## This is the GTS2 Source code repository.

 ### Data